Blue-Green Algae Precautions

 Spotting a Blue-Green Algae Bloom

-When environmental conditions are just right, blue-green algae can grow very quickly in number.
+When environmental conditions are just right, blue-green algae can grow very quickly.
 Most species are buoyant and will float to the surface, where they form scum layers or floating mats.

-- Do not swim in water that looks like "pea soup", green or blue paint, or that has a scum layer or puffy blobs floating on the surface.
+- Swim in water that looks like "pea soup", green or blue paint, or that has a scum layer or puffy blobs floating on the surface.

-- Do not let children play with scum layers, even from shore.
+- Let children play with scum layers, even from shore.

-- Do not let pets or livestock swim in, or drink, waters experiencing blue-green algae blooms.
+- Let pets or livestock swim in or drink water with blue-green algae blooms.

-- Do not treat surface waters that are experiencing blue-green algae blooms with any herbicide or algaecide-- toxins are released into the water when blue-green algae cells die.
+- Treat water that has blue-green algae blooms with any herbicide or algaecide - toxins are released into the water when blue-green algae cells die.